How to Build a Homemade Metal Detector

 To make the hole for the light from the LED to escape, I put a small piece of a drinking straw on the LED and used the aforementioned nail trick.
 Another way to have done this would have been to extend the LED so it sticks through the hole.

 One of the problems I had was getting the LED to turn off.
 I discovered that I had switched the diodes.
-This troubleshooting process can be made easier if you have some understanding of how the circuit works.

 The reason why the LED does not turn on and off is that C2 and R5 create an integrator that integrates all the pulses making it look like a DC signal.
 When the coil is brought near a piece of metal, the oscillation frequency drops decreasing the number of negative "blips" raising the voltage on T3, turning it on (and the LED).